bcmertz/SWCD-Tools/README.md

 ### Geocode address tool

-TODO

-Take NYS address and geocode it to point
+Uses [NY GIS Address Geocoder](https://gis.ny.gov/address-geocoder) to take an address and return a point on the map.

 # Contributing